researchx/concepts/README.md

 ## Welcome to Strategic Debate

-In this directory, you will find everything you need to know to become an excellent, modern debater.
-We provide you with information about a new, military-style method that you can use to win debate competitions.
+In this repository, you will find everything you need to know to become an excellent, modern debater.
+We provide you with information about a relatively new, military-style method of combat that can be applied to the debating scenario to win competitions with other debaters.

-The directory is structured into modules, that will allow you to progress at your own pace through the material.
+The repository is structured into modules allowing you to progress at your own pace through the material.

 * Introduction
 * Terminology
-* Public Speaking Concepts
+* Public Speaking
 * Argument
 * Fallacies
 * Critical Thinking